Guide to California DUI Consequences, Penalties & Laws

 - Multiple DUIs or a DUI topping the list of convictions for other crimes

-It is very important that all non-citizens facing DUI charges must be represented by a DUI and immigration lawyer who understands both immigration law and DUI defence law.
+It is very important that all non-citizens facing DUI charges must be represented by a DUI and immigration lawyer who understands both immigration law and DUI defense law.
 Every non-citizen case is unique and requires defense strategies that carefully consider and avoid the potential consequences of a DUI conviction on immigration status.

 Frequently Asked Questions